dipta007/blog.roydipta.com/_posts/2018-11-19-LightOJ-code-downloader.md

 share: true
 ---

-[here]({% link _posts/2018-11-18-SPOJ-code-downloader.md %}).
+Hey guys, *whats up?* Previously I came up with ***SPOJ code downloader***.
+You can checkout the post [here]({% link _posts/2018-11-18-SPOJ-code-downloader.md %}).
 Today I have developed another script to download all of your accepted solutions from **LightOJ**.
 It will download all of yours accepted solutions using crawling.
 The features of the script are —

 1. Download all of your accepted codes on LightOJ.
 2. If there are multiple submission for a single problem, then it downloads all.